aquacash5/CSVSearch/README.md

       -c COMMAND, --command COMMAND
                             run's commands and quits

-     alternatively you can pipe a csv file into this and output a query to a pipe
+     alternatively you can pipe a csv file into this and output the results of a query

 While inside program